-Carry enough water for the entire day.
+Carry enough water for the whole of the day.
 Carry out some research to find out the lakes and streams that may be available along your route.
-This is to ensure that you filter and refill conveniently along your way.
+That is to ensure that you filter and refill conveniently along your way.
 Below are some great water tips for your consideration:

-‘Camel up’ prior to leaving the camp each morning.
+‘Camel up’ before leaving the camp each morning.
 Do so by drinking sufficient amounts of water.
 The same should apply at all times you get to a source of water.
-This will see to it that you carry less water along the way.
+That will see to it that you carry less water along the way.

 Limit your water load to one liter or 2.2 pounds.
 This is not unless you intend to hike in a desert.
 It is only then that you will need more in between any two consecutive sources.